-According to the research we are going to present below, for most adolescent athletes, conservative care will help them.
-For some, conservative care will fail and it is at this time that athlete, doctors, and parents start to consider surgery.
-For some patients surgery will be the answer, however surgeons warn, it is not the answer for every patient.
+According to the research, we are going to present below, for most adolescent athletes, conservative care will help them.
+For some, conservative care will fail and it is at this time that athletes, doctors, and parents start to consider surgery.
+For some patients surgery will be the answer, however, surgeons warn, it is not the answer for every patient.

-Doctors in Poland at the Poznan University of Medical Sciences, offer these observations on surgery for the young elite athlete with spondylolysis: This findings were published in the European journal of orthopaedic surgery and traumatology (1).
+Doctors in Poland at the Poznan University of Medical Sciences, (1) offer these observations on surgery for the young elite athlete with spondylolysis: These findings were published in the European Journal of Orthopaedic Surgery and Traumatology.

 - About 15% of young elite athletes will suffer from spondylolysis